The Design of Experiments: Controversies

 Fisher has faced multiple criticisms and controversies through his decades-long career.
 His work had established a foundation for significance testing that stressed the indication of evidence against the null hypothesis, using p-values.
-Ronald Fisher argued that inductive inference was dire to the progression of scientific knowledge and that this is “experimentally demonstrable when we know how to conduct an experiment which will rarely fail to give us a statistically significant result.”
+Ronald Fisher argued that inductive inference was crucial to the progression of scientific knowledge and that this is “experimentally demonstrable when we know how to conduct an experiment which will rarely fail to give us a statistically significant result.”
 Skeptics, such as Paul L. Morgan and Jacob Cohen, expressed that there were considerable irregularities in Fisher's disagreements with probability.
 Cohen had a specific critique regarding Fisher, “who emphatically rejected Bayesian theory of inverse probability but slipped into invalid Bayesian interpretations of NHST [null hypothesis significance testing].”
-Despite Fisher’s statistical legacy, the discourse highlights how his study has contributed to the extensive misinterpretation of NHST in modern research.
+Despite Fisher’s statistical legacy, the discourse has argued that his study has contributed to the extensive misinterpretation of NHST in modern research.

 In addition to critiques of his work, Fisher has been known to be controversial due to his views on race and history of supporting eugenic policies.